Mahone Bay, Nova Scotia

 Located on Nova Scotia’s spectacular South Shore, Mahone Bay is situated 50 minutes from downtown Halifax and the Annapolis Valley and is just 15 minutes from the town of Lunenburg, a UNESCO World Heritage Site.

-Mahone Bay is also located an approximate 2 hour drive from both the Yarmouth, NS to Portland, Maine ferry and the Digby to Saint John, NB ferry.
+Mahone Bay is also located an approximate 2 hour drive from both the Yarmouth, NS to Bar Harbor, Maine ferry and the Digby to Saint John, NB ferry.

 Things to See and Do in Mahone Bay